 Problem: With some prefetch policy settings, the PXH may over-aggressively prefetch data for PCI reads and subsequently return the wrong data to the requestor.
 This problem only exists when there is more than one active agent on the PCI bus.
 This problem exists for all supported frequencies.
+This problem exists on both PXH PCI segments.
 This problem does not affect PCI-X operation at any supported frequency.